Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Now he's a genuinely bad guy.

-Yeah, swastikers, that's the name for the Nazi version that's symbol, or is that, because
+Yeah, swastikers, that's the name for the Nazi version of that symbol, or is that?

 I believe so, yeah.